y-a-v-a/node-gd/docs/index.md

 ### gd.Image#colorResolveAlpha(r, g, b, a)

 ### gd.Image#red(r)
+Gets the red component value of a given color.

 ### gd.Image#green(g)
+Gets the green component value of a given color.

 ### gd.Image#blue(b)
+Gets the blue component value of a given color.

 ### gd.Image#alpha(color)
 Get the alpha value of a color. *Note* after version node-gd@1.3.1 this method has been renamed to *lower case* `alpha` to reflect its function in comparison with the `gd.Image#red()`, `gd.Image#green()` and `gd.Image#blue()` methods.